ceebeeaka89/NLP_YELP/README.md

 by Chris Adu

 # Background
 YELP is one of the leading sources of user generated reviews for businesses globally.
-The ratings are given between one and five stars and users also have the opportunity to write text review.Other users are rate the reviews  'cool' , 'useful' and 'funny'.
-I am attempting to categories reviews from the website into one star or five star ratings based on the text reviews using natural language processing techniques.
+The ratings are given between one and five stars and users also can write text reviews.
+Other users can rate the reviews 'cool', 'useful' and 'funny'.
+I am attempting to categories reviews from the website focusing on one-star or five-star ratings based on the key features using natural language processing techniques.

 # Exploratory Data Analysis
 I plotted a Facetgrid to visualise the star ratings and text length.
 It shows the distributions of text length is the same across all the star ratings , however there is a higher amount of text reviews skewed towards four and five star ratings.